Skip navigation

 • A provider will collect samples of your breath over a period of about four hours.

-• You may be able to leave the exam room during this time period but will need to sit quietly.
+• You may be able to leave the exam room during this period but must sit quietly.
 You should not smoke or eat while you wait.
 Your provider will let you know when you need to return for imaging.

-• The amount of the substance found in your breath samples can help show how fast the stomach has emptied.
+• The amount of substance in your breath samples can help show how fast your stomach has emptied.

 Smart pill, also known as a wireless motility capsule.
 During this test:

-• You will swallow a smart pill, which is a small electronic device.
+• You will swallow a smart pill, a pill-sized wireless electronic device.

 • You will then proceed with your normal daily activities.